hamin/Spotify-Water-Cooler/README.md

     $ bundle install

-This will install gems for Sinatra, HAML/SASS, DataMapper, and various other dependencies if not already on your system.
-It will also create a Gemfile.lock file which will ensure that dependencies do not change on Heroku unless you explicitly rerun `bundle install` again.
+This will install gems and various other dependencies if not already on your system.
+It will also create a Gemfile.lock file which will ensure that dependencies do not change unless you explicitly rerun `bundle install` again.

+### Configure ###

+Copy the example config file:

+    $ cp config.yml.example config.yml

+Enter your Spotify and Twilio credentials in config.yml.
+Make sure to place your Spotify key (e.g. spotify_appkey.key) in the root folder of the project.

 ### Run locally ###